angular-ui/ui-select/CONTRIBUTING.md

-We are excited to have you working on the project and coordially request that you follow the Guidelines:
+We are excited to have you working on the project and cordially request that you follow the Guidelines:

  - [Code Style Guidelines](#rules)
  - [Commit Message Guidelines](#commit)